andrewbrdk/AB-Testing-Implementation/README.md

 #### 9. Rollout

 Experiments have three states: inactive, active, and rollout.
-Inactive experiments serve the fallback variant, and no groups are recorded.
+Inactive experiments serve the fallback with no groups recorded.
-Active experiments assign users to groups according to the weights, with assignments stored in `ASSIGNEDGROUPS`.
+Active experiments assign users to groups and record assignments in `ASSIGNEDGROUPS`.
 In rollout, all users receive a chosen rollout group;
 stored assignments are ignored, and new ones are not recorded.

-Transitioning from inactive to active records the start time and assigns groups to new users.
+Transitioning from inactive to active records the experiment start time.
 Active to rollout requires selecting a rollout group and records the end time.
-Active to inactive may be used for bug fixes: all users receive the fallback, assignments remain stored, and after reactivation previously assigned users keep their variants but should be excluded from analysis; only new assignments should be included.
+Active to inactive may be used for bug fixes: all users are switched to the fallback variant.
+Stored assignments persist, and after reactivation, previously assigned users keep their variants.
+Users who experienced group switches should be excluded from analysis.
+Excluding users based on group assignment introduces bias, so it is safer to discard all previous statistics and include only newly assigned users.
-Rollout to active is treated as a restart: earlier groups persist but should be excluded from analysis.
+Rollout to active is treated as a restart: previously assigned users should be excluded from analysis in the same way as active-inactive.
-Inactive to rollout transitions are not allowed.
+Inactive to rollout is not allowed.

 ```bash
 python 9_rollout.py